solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 To properly support i-tokens, wallets and applications will need to make the following changes:

+* validate program: using the token-list, check that the given program id is legit
 * get holdings: query for holdings owned by the public key, for all official token programs listed in the registry (not just `Tokenkeg...`)
 * get balances: avoid deserializing holding data, and instead use